Tom Forrest

 Thomas Wesley Forrest (born April 11, 1952) is an American former professional football player who was an offensive guard for one season with the Chicago Bears of the National Football League (NFL).
 He played college football for the Cincinnati Bearcats and was selected by the San Diego Chargers in the eighth round of the 1974 NFL draft.

 Professional career

 New York Stars

 Forrest was selected in the tenth round of the 1974 World Football League Draft in January by the New York Stars, but didn't play for the team.

 San Diego Chargers

-Forrest was selected by the San Diego Chargers in the eighth round of the 1974 NFL draft in April, but he never saw action as a member of the team.
+Forrest was selected by the San Diego Chargers in the eighth round of the 1974 NFL draft in April.
+He never saw action as a member of the team.

 Chicago Bears

 Forrest played in eight games with the Chicago Bears during the 1974 season.

 Chicago Winds

 Forrest played one game with the WFL's Chicago Winds in the 1975 season.